Getting Ready - Final Steps Before Heading Out

 - Safety chains installed

 - Breakaway switch connected (if you have electric brakes on the trailer)

 - Trailer brake lights and turn signals verified to be working

 - Trailer door locked and step up

 A few other really important things before you hit the road...

-One of the biggest fears when first getting started towing a small travel trailer is having problems while you are on the road.
+One of the biggest fears, when first getting started towing a small travel trailer, is having problems while you are on the road.
 An accident, a theft, or even a problem with your trailer could become a major disruption to your trip.
 You are going to want vehicle insurance on your small travel trailer similar to what you have on your vehicles, but you also want to consider roadside assistance.

 One of the leaders in providing a variety of support for RV and Travel Trailer enthusiasts in Good Sam.
 They have an Insurance Agency that specializes in protect RVs and Travel Trailers.

-Your vehicle insurance agent may be able to help, and may be more affordable, but the actual coverage they provide is often very limited.
+Your vehicle insurance agent may be able to help and may be more affordable, but the actual coverage they provide is often very limited.
 Before making your decision, you should also check with a company that focuses on providing service for travel trailers and RVs.
 Good Sam is by far the most popular and well known in the U.S. They have a variety of plans ranging from just roadside assistance to full vehicle coverage.
 Even if you feel fine with the standard insurance coverage from your existing vehicle agent, it's worth looking into Good Sam's Roadside Assistance.
-They have a good reputation of providing service throughout the country.
+They have a good reputation for providing service throughout the country.